khoi-ttc/ThinkPad-X390-Opencore-EFI-Sequoia/README.md

 #### Wireless-Card

-AirportItlwm not working, requires Itlwm and Heliport
+AirportItlwm not working in Sequoia, requires Itlwm and Heliport

+If using older versions of MacOS, use OCAT to add AirportItlwm for the EFI, remember to remove Itlwm

 #### Integrated-Camera